 If you don't have enough room for a separate table, you might be making do with a dining room table or kitchen table.
 The problem is, standard dining tables are too short for most people to use as cutting tables.
 One solution is to build a short cutting table that stands on top of your dining table.

-Depending on your height and the height of the dining table, the cutting table may be only about 5 to 8 inches tall.
+Depending on your height and the height of the dining table, the cutting table may be only about five to eight inches tall.
 Size the table slightly smaller than the width of the dining table and a few inches larger than your cutting mat.
 The tabletop can be a piece of 3/4-inch plywood, MDF (medium-density fiberboard), or particleboard.
 For legs, you can use sawed-off coffee table legs (sold unfinished at home centers) or wood dowels or PVC pipe stuck into wood blocks glued to the underside of the tabletop.

 You can keep the cutting table at one end of your dining table and leave the other end open for everyday use, and keep your patterns and tools underneath the cutting table.
 If you have company, stash the cutting table in a closet or under a bed.